 markings and body patterns

 Many colourful reef fishes are adorned with pretty patterns and markings on the body.
-Often, their common names include the kind of marking found on them.
+Often, their common names include the kind of markings found on them.
 For example, the 'six-bar regal angelfish' has 6 vertical bars on its body.
 The 'chevron barracuda' has visible chevron markings.
 The 'saddled butterflyfish' has saddle markings while the 'banded wrasse' has bands.
 Some of these markings act as camouflage to break the outline of the fish, while others like the false eye spot are used to confuse predators.

 Mouth shapes